Erg-os/Silver_Staff_of_Aule/README.md

-# Silver Staff of Aule (version 9.0) #
+# Silver Staff of Aule (version 10.0 ALPHA) #

 -------------

-A mod for Tutu TotSC, vanilla TotSC, BG:EE and BGT
+A mod for Tutu TotSC, vanilla TotSC, BG:EE, EET and BGT

 Available in English, Italian and Polish